microsoft/windows-rs/readme.md

 }
 ```

-Finally, make use of any WinRT APIs as needed.
+Finally, make use of any Windows APIs as needed.
 For example, here is an example of using the `XmlDocument` class to parse an XML document.

 ```rust
 use winrt::*;